‘I represent all women who spoke up,’ says Priya Ramani after court acquits her in defamation case

 However, Additional Chief Metropolitan Magistrate Ravindra Kumar Pandey on Wednesday found that Akbar had failed to prove his case, observing that “even a man of social status can be a sexual harasser,” and that the “right of reputation can’t be protected at the cost of right to dignity”.

 The court also said that Ramani’s revelations were made in the “interest of anti-sexual harassment at workplace” and that it took into consideration “systematic abuse at workplace”.
-The order held that sexual abuse takes away dignity and self-confidence.
+The judge held that sexual abuse takes away dignity and self-confidence.

-The judgement is a pivotal moment for the #MeToo movement in India, which began in 2018 as women from all walks of life stormed social media with allegations of sexual harassment and assault.

 Meanwhile, her counsel Rebecca John said that this was the most important case of her career.
 “It was very very difficult,” John told Bar and Bench.
 “But in that sense, when you fight powerful people and you have just truth on your side, the journey becomes very very relevant to you personally, and I think this was the most important case of my life.”